A theoretical framework of the scaled Gaussian stochastic process in prediction and calibration: Introduction

 In scientific and engineering studies, mathematical models are developed by scientists and engineers based on their expert knowledge to reproduce the physical reality.
 With the rapid development of the computational technique in recent years, many mathematical models are implemented in computer code, often referred as computer models or simulators.

 Some parameters of the mathematical model are often unknown or unobservable in experiments.
-For example, the K{\= \i}lauea volcano recently has one of the biggest eruptions in history.
+For example, the K{\= \i}lauea volcano recently has one of the biggest eruptions in 2018.
 The location and volume of the magma chamber, as well as the magma supply and storage rate of this volcano, however, is unobservable.
-Some field data, such as the satellite interferograms for the ground deformation and gas emission data were used to estimate these parameters for the K{\= \i}lauea volcano \cite{anderson2016bayesian,anderson2017abundant,gu2018sgasp}.
-Using the field data to estimate the parameters in the mathematical model, and to identify the possible discrepancy between the mathematical model and the reality is widely known as the inverse problem or calibration \cite{arendt2012improving,bayarri2007framework,kennedy2001bayesian,tuo2016theoretical,xie2018bayesian}.
+Some field data, such as the satellite interferograms and GPS measurement of the ground deformation were used to estimate these parameters for the K{\= \i}lauea volcano \citep{anderson2017abundant,anderson2019magma}.
+Using the field observations to estimate the parameters in the mathematical model, and to identify the possible discrepancy between the mathematical model and the reality is widely known as the model calibration or data inversion.